bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 ### `B -> E` timeout - Timeout during guest fault or timeout

-In this sub-section we assume that the Lucet signal handler is being used, and will discuss the properties it requires from any signal handler for correctness.
+In this sub-section we assume that the Lucet signal handler is being used, and will discuss the properties `KillSwitch` requires from any signal handler for correctness.

 The `KillSwitch` that fires attempts to acquire `terminable`.
-Because a guest fault or timeout has occurred, the guest is actually in `lucet_runtime_internals::instance::signals::handle_signal`, and `terminable` may be `true` (guest fault), or `false` (handling a timeout).
-If the guest is currently handling a timeout signal, the `KillSwitch` trying to fire will fail to acquire `terminable` and exit with an err.
-However..
+Because a guest fault or timeout has occurred, the guest is actually in `lucet_runtime_internals::instance::signals::handle_signal`.
+If the timeout occurs while the guest is already handling a timeout, `KillSwitch` will see `terminable` of `false` and quickly exit.
+Otherwise, `terminable` is `true` and we have to handle...

 #### Timeout while handling a guest fault

 In the case that a timeout occurs during a guest fault, the `KillSwitch` may acquire `terminable`.
-POSIX signal handlers are highgly constrained, see `man 7 signal-safety` for details.
+POSIX signal handlers are highly constrained, see `man 7 signal-safety` for details.
 The functional constraint imposed on signal handlers used with Lucet is that they may not lock on `KillState`'s `execution_domain`.
 As a consequence, a `KillSwitch` may fire during the handling of a guest fault - `sigaction` must mask `SIGALRM` so that a signal fired before the handler exits is discarded.
 If the signal behavior is to continue without effect, leave termination in place and continue to the guest.
-If, however, the signal handler determines it must return to the host, it disables termination on the instance to avoid the case where a timeout occurs immediately after swapping to the host context (preventing an erroneous SIGALRM in the host context).
+Otherwise the signal handler has determined it must return to the host, and it disables termination on the instance to avoid the case where a timeout occurs immediately after swapping to the host context (preventing an erroneous SIGALRM in the host context).